 A Tea Party, by Joseph Van Aken, around 1720 – Manchester City Galleries

 Although it was initially fashionable to drink tea in the many tea gardens around London, by the mid-18th century such establishments had become increasingly poorly regarded and it became customary to entertain at home.
 This inevitably led to the production of lavishly carved ornamental tea tables in the Rococo taste and even to the construction of special tearooms often appropriately decorated in the chinoiserie taste.

 As tea was imported to Europe from the Far East, the use of tea tables was also introduced in the European colonies like India.
-Pattern books were brought from Europe and local craftsmen were commissioned to copy the European style furnishings in local exotic woods such as teakwood, mahogany and rosewood.
-Fortunately many of these beautiful tea tables have survived and are now highly collectible.
+Pattern books were brought from Europe and local craftsmen were commissioned to copy the European style furnishings in local exotic woods such as teakwood, mahogany and rosewood, this resulted in a new style of furniture known as colonial furniture.
+Fortunately many beautiful colonial tea tables have survived and are now highly collectible.
 Not only are they charming and attractive to look at, they are also versatile and practical.

 From the 1750’s tripod tables referred to as claw tables became increasingly elaborate with acanthus and C-scrolled carved knees, spiral turned shafts and ball and claw feet.

 Antique Pie-Crust Tilt-Top Tripod Table

 Credit: Thakeham Furniture